 Prostate cancer is the second leading cause of cancer among adult males in the United States, after skin cancer.
 However, it is highly treatable, especially in the early stages.

 Prostate cancer starts in the prostate gland, which is part of the male reproductive system.
-The gland produces a fluid that, together with sperm from the testicles, makes up semen.
+The gland produces a fluid that helps make up semen.
 Muscle cells inside the prostate play a role in ejaculation.

-The ACS also note that 1 in 9 men will receive a diagnosis of prostate cancer during their lifetimes, and around 1 in 41 men will die from the disease.
+The ACS also notes that 1 in 8 males will receive a diagnosis of prostate cancer during their lifetime, and around 1 in 41 males will die from the disease.
 With treatment, there is a good chance of surviving prostate cancer.

-Screening involves looking for early signs of a disease in people who do not have any symptoms.
-Cancer screening aims to detect telltale changes at an early stage, when treatment is more likely to be effective.
+Screening involves looking for early signs of disease in people who do not have any symptoms.
+Cancer screening aims to detect telltale changes at an early stage when treatment is more likely to be effective.

 Doctors commonly use two main tests to screen for prostate cancer: